shonenada/Chat-in-Command-Line/README.md

 Chat-in-Command-Line
 ====================

-A char room system using in command line.
+A chat room system using in command line.